AdaCore/spark2014/docs/ug/en/source/how_to_write_loop_invariants.rst

 |GNATprove| automatically unrolls simple for-loops, defined as:

-* for-loops over a range known at compile time,
+* for-loops over a range,
 * with a number of iterations smaller than 20,
 * without :ref:`loop invariants` or :ref:`loop variants`,
 * that declare no local variables, or only variables of scalar type.